 Managers must hear needs, get to the bottom of why they matter (by comprehending what motivates the concerns among employees), and then they can make a difference when they work with the team to problem-solve.

 Maybe the solution is to make the issue, whatever it is, a team effort to resolve together -- everyone takes turns helping.
 Or, maybe the issue requires something larger -- action by the manager.
 Perhaps the team is stretched thin -- and the solution will require additional staffing.
 Or, maybe the outcome is just to have a heart-to-heart -- a hard conversation discussing how the team needs to live with the status quo for the time being.

-Regardless of what the action is, acting on the issue demonstrates to employees that what they said was heard and it matters.
+Regardless of what the action is, acting on the issues raised shows employees they were heard and what they say matters.

 Foundational (Long-Term) Employee Engagement Strategies

-Leaders need to honor the reality that making a difference in the long run means investing in your employee engagement strategy as a core aspect of your human capital strategy.
-This means investing in a plan to implement the strategy.
-Ron Carucci pointed out in an HBR article that "67% of well-formulated strategies failed due to poor execution."
+Leaders should know that making a long-term difference means investing in your employee engagement strategy as a core aspect of your human capital strategy.
+This means investing first in a plan to implement the strategy.

-And, those who are familiar with Kurt Lewin's change model know that change can be a several step process, from "unfreezing" mindsets to "refreezing" new ways of thinking.
-Leadership support is needed throughout any culture change journey and this includes implementing a long-term engagement strategy.
+Leadership support is needed throughout any culture change journey, and this includes implementing a long-term engagement strategy.

-To do this takes effort.
-This means leaders must be ready to support their teams with the key resources needed to establish and implement a plan and to make necessary changes, large and small, along the way.
-There should also be milestones that will function as checkpoints to measure progress.
-Without viewing engagement as an ongoing, evolving journey, it will not have staying power in the long run.
+Leaders should be ready to support their teams with the key resources needed to establish and implement a plan and to make necessary changes, large and small, along the way.
+There should also be milestones to measure progress.
+Engagement needs to be viewed as an ongoing, evolving journey, or it won't have staying power.

 Manager development and selection.